4 tips to prepare an anxious child for their first day in kindy or daycare

-Your toddler’s first morning of Daycare marks a significant transitionary period for your family.
-The first day of daycare is going to be a mix of emotions for everyone involved.
+Your toddler’s first morning of kindy or daycare marks a significant transitionary period for your family.
+The first day is usually going to be a mix of emotions for everyone involved.
 For mum and dad there may be the anxiousness of wondering about every possibility of their child’s day.
 Will they be ok?
 Did I pack the right lunch?
 I better not be late.
 Separation anxiety and extreme emotions can be experienced by children on their first days without their parents too.
 It’s not uncommon to see multiple crying children (and parents) at the front doors of daycares and pre-schools across the world.
 For the educators the first day can stir up butterflies and anxious thoughts as well.
 They may be starting in a new role or new location and it is perfectly natural to feel nervous on the first day going back to anything.

 Resilience training programs provide multiple methods and advice for helping to overcome these negative emotions so everyone can focus on the positives of a child’s first day in daycare.
 The most important of these is preparation.
 Preparing yourself and your child is the key to ensuring a smooth transition to daycare and pre-school.